F33RNI/Liberty-Way/README.md

 Structure of Liberty-Link packets that Liberty-Way sends to the drone

 Each packet consists of 12 bytes.
 The first 8 bytes are the payload.
 Next comes 1 byte Link Command, which tells the drone what to do with this packet.
 Then 1 byte XOR of the check-sum of the previous 9 bytes.
 At the end there are 2 bytes indicating the end of the packet (indicated in three.
-By default it is 0xEE).
+By default it is 0xEE 0xEF).

 For each packet sent (even IDLE), the drone returns 1 or several bytes (the number is specified in the Liberty-X settings) of telemetry.

-All data that is sent to the drone or comes from the drone (telemetry) is arranged in big-endian order.
+All data that is sent to the drone or comes from the drone (telemetry) is arranged in **big-endian order**.

 ----------